tgargula/portfolio/src/posts/warsaw.md

     - About 1 euro / hour
     - The list of apps is available in the link above

+### Taxis

+There is also an option to get a cab.
+The most common practice is to compare the prices in different apps and get the one that is closer to our needs.
+One may be cheaper, the other one may be faster.
+The prices are quite low compared to other European cities.

+- Bolt
+- Uber
+- FreeNow

 ### Bike

 Warsaw is quite bike-friendly.
 There are a lot of bike paths and bike lanes.
 It is a pretty efficient way of transport.
 There’s a public short term rental for the bikes called Veturilo.
 Warsaw is quite safe, but don’t forget to lock your bike.